Maqshir/civ13-wiki/wiki/Guide_to_Character.md

 ## Languages

 There may be more than one ethnicity on a given map, and each ethnicity speaks its own language.
 On some maps you can choose who you spawn as, which, basically, equals to choosing a starting language.
 On others spawning is random.
-Furthermore, on some maps you can choose two languages at the start, a "primary" (also determines the ethnicity) and a "secondary" one.
+Furthermore, on some maps you can choose two languages at the start, a "primary" (also determines ethnicity) and a "secondary" one.

 **You can learn a new language by listening to it being spoken by others** (first option, takes about 20-30 minutes of continuous listening in total; learning progress is saved).
 Some languages, for example, German and Dutch, have a degree of mutual similarity, so that a speaker of one language have some initial grasp of the other and can learn it faster.